0X1A/wwebsiteasontheinternet/_posts/2014-02-11-using-jekyll.md

 In order to make better use of the limited resources this now 10 year old laptop has, I had to out a few things.
 Most notably Ghost, as running a NodeJS server didn't make much sense as I'm already using Apache.

-## Jekyll for Slinging Pages
+## Slap Some Markup on that Screen
 [Jekyll](http://jekyllrb.com/) is a simple way to create static pages using templates.
 That is, it builds the pages using the sources given, and creates a directory filled with the generated site.
 Now, I would definately not call myself a web developer, nor would I call myself a designer, though with the boilerplate jekyll templates and basic knowledge of CSS, HTML, & JavaScript, I have been able to create both this blog and my main site.
-The jekyll page is very concise and introduces itself very well, so I won't be getting into that at all.